 An all too common mistake that many process engineers and other professionals make is in assuming that measuring motor current will provide an excellent analysis of torsional characteristics.
 However, relying on the motor current measurements for an indicator of actual torsional conditions can lead to incorrect assumptions of operating conditions – especially for machinery that may be experiencing repeated failures or unsatisfactory performance.

 The current that flows through a motor is a function of the responses to the dynamic drivetrain conditions, drive control parameters and the physical properties of the motor.
 It is not necessarily a function of the actual torque on the motor shaft.
-While the motor current can provide a reasonable estimate of the torque at steady state conditions.
-However, it cannot measure the actual driveshaft torque during transient or larger torsional dynamic events.
+While the motor current can provide a reasonable estimate of the torque at steady-state conditions, it cannot measure the actual driveshaft torque during transient or larger torsional dynamic events.

 During these conditions, only direct measurement of the torque can provide a truly accurate assessment of the torsional characteristics.
 Additionally, even during steady-state conditions, the motor current cannot characterize the torsional conditions in complex drivetrains with multiple driven shafts.